alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 #### 7.2.2 Embedding

 Distance matrices are then derived from the subsequences spatial data (3D coordinates) and are embedded into range contact maps.
 While this embedding entails a significant loss of information, it offers the key advantage of converting continuous data into a binary representation.
-The contact maps are defined using a six-range percentile-based partitioning scheme, identified as optimal through the comparative analysis.
-This configuration balances reconstruction accuracy with computational efficiency, and demonstrates consistent performance across diverse structures.
-Moreover, it ensures a homogeneous distribution of contacts across the maps, a property that appears particularly advantageous for neural network training.
+The contact maps are defined using a six-range percentile-based partitioning scheme, identified as optimal through the comparative analysis : this configuration balances reconstruction accuracy with computational efficiency, and demonstrates consistent performance across diverse structures.
+Moreover, it ensures the homogeneous distribution of contacts across the maps, a property that appears particularly advantageous for neural network training.

 <img src="./figures/FLUOPROTEINS_distances.png" alt="Fluoprotein distances" style="width: 700px;">

-#### 7.2.3 Variational AutoEncoder (VAE)
+#### 7.2.3 Modified Variational AutoEncoder (VAE)

+A modified Variational Autoencoder (VAE) is subsequently trained using the following configuration:

+Input: one-hot encoded amino acid sequences, comprising 20 categories for standard residues and an additional category for unidentified residues.
+Output: six-range binary contact maps derived from spatial embeddings.
+Latent code dimensionality: 256.
+Loss function: a weighted combination of Binary Cross-Entropy (BCE) and Kullback-Leibler (KL) divergence, with a tunable scaling factor σ applied to the KL term.
+Learning rate: A value of 2 × 10⁻⁵ was found to offer robust convergence and consistent performance.
+Optimizer: RMS-Prop.

+Training was conducted on 2 datasets of 20,000 samples each, using a 90/10 train–test split over 80 epochs.
+At this point, loss curve on the test set plateaus whereas the training set curve still improves, suggesting best convergence of the model under the current training configuration.

+TC -> Learning curves

 #### 7.2.4 Prototyping